Correct-by-Construction Design of Contextual Robotic Missions Using Contracts: Case Study: Implementing Contextual Mission with

-At any given time, only one activation input of $\Lambda^{||}$ is set to \textit{true}, indicating that only one Mealy machine composing $\Lambda^{||}$ is active.
-The functions executed on the transitions of the $\textit{S-Automaton}$ and $\textit{T-Automaton}$ manage the activation inputs in the following ways:
+At any time, only one activation input of $\Lambda^{||}$ is set to \textit{true}, indicating that only one Mealy machine in the composition $\Lambda^{||}$ is active.
+The following functions are executed on the transitions of the \textit{S-Automaton} and \textit{T-Automaton}: